 Mission, Vision, & Beliefs

 Classroom Lessons: All students have bi-weekly lessons with me; these lessons are on the opposite week from their library class on their LAMPS schedule.
-Lessons cover topics such as: career exploration and development, early college exposure activities, self-esteem, conflict resolution, bullying prevention, stress/anxiety/depression reduction, friendships, middle school transition, and character education.
+Lessons cover topics such as: career and college exploration,, self-esteem, conflict resolution, bullying prevention, stress/anxiety/depression reduction, friendships, middle school transition, and character education.
 I encourage you to talk with your student about lessons.
 By discussing what they have done in guidance class, lessons will be reinforced outside the classroom.

 Great behavior is rewarded in my classroom through positive praise, stickers, compliments, High-5s from the Puppets, treasure box and bungee chair chance, etc. In my room, the rules are: